2023 Most Popular Religious Studies Master's Degree Schools in Alabama

 The colleges and universities below are the most popular for religion majors pursuing a master's degree.

 Our 2023 rankings named Amridge University the most popular school in Alabama for religious studies students working on their master’s degree.
-Located in the medium-sized city of Montgomery, Amridge is a private not-for-profit school with a small student population.
+Located in the city of Montgomery, Amridge is a private not-for-profit college with a fairly small student population.

 Full Religious Studies at Amridge University Report

-A rank of #2 on this year’s list means University of Mobile is a great place for religious studies students working on their master’s degree.
+The in-demand master’s degree programs at University of Mobile helped the school earn the #2 place on this year’s ranking of the most popular religious studies schools in Alabama.
 University of Mobile is a small private not-for-profit school located in the rural area of Mobile.

 Women make up 14% of the religion majors at the school.

-Read full report on Religious Studies at University of Mobile
+Full Religious Studies at University of Mobile Report

 A rank of #3 on this year’s list means Athens State University is a great place for religious studies students working on their master’s degree.
 Athens State University is a small public school located in the town of Athens.